brigadecore/brigade/docs/intro/tutorial03.md

 The next time you push to the repository, the webhook system should trigger a build.

-After configuring Acid to test new features, read [part 4 of this tutorial][part4] to write a new feature to the uuid-generator project, which will trigger a test build using Acid.
+After configuring Brigade to test new features, read [part 4 of this tutorial][part4] to write a new feature to the uuid-generator project, which will trigger a test build using Brigade.

 [part2]: tutorial02.md